 Eligibility criteria:

-• A degree in engineering from a recognized university.
+- A degree in engineering from a recognised university.

 Exam Pattern:

-• The Mains exam consists of descriptive questions.
+- The Mains exam: Includes 2 papers and consists of descriptive questions.

 Approach: